dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 ***status***

 The property, `status`, of the import summary indicates the overall status of the import.
-If no errors or warnings was raised during the import, the `status` is reported as `OK`.
+If no errors or warnings were raised during the import, the `status` is reported as `OK`.
 The presence of any error or warnings in the import will result in a status of type `ERROR` or `WARNING`.

 `status` is based on the presence of the most significant `validationReport`. `ERROR` has the highest significance, followed by `WARNING` and finally `OK`.
 This implies `ERROR` is reported as long as a single error was found during the import, regardless of how many warnings occurred.